Diamondbacks vs. Pirates Player Props Betting Odds

 McCutchen Stats

-- McCutchen takes a four-game streak with at least one hit into this matchup.
-In his last five games he is hitting .333 with two walks and an RBI.
+- McCutchen has picked up a hit in five straight games.
+In his last five games he is batting .364 with a walk and an RBI.

 McCutchen Recent Games